PavanRangani/docs/docs/prd/tasks/multi-step-template.md

   - Name: If it is too long, it appears in the multi line.
 (Never show elipsis)
     - Section
   - Family: If family name is available, shows family name otherwise shows `-`.
-  - RACI Roles
+  - RAI Roles
-    - Shows Accountanle, Consulted and Informed roles of the template.
-Shows short name A,C, I.
+    - Shows Accountanle and Informed roles of the template.
+Shows short name A & I.
     - A,C,I is shown in separate line.
       - C & I: It shows the selected families roles.
 In case of multiple roles, roles are sorted in order of - Director, Advisor, Investment Director, Associate Advisor, Investment Associate, Client Manager, Client Associate, Operations, Personal Controller
       - If role name is too long, shows elipsis.
 On hover, shows tooltip with all users.